klagast/Optimal-PV-technology-according-to-the-region/README.md

 # Optimal-PV-technology-according-to-the-region
 ## Introduction
 Hello everyone,
-This is the code for the survey "Optimal PV technology according to the region".
+this is the code for the survey "Optimal PV technology according to the region".
 The aim of the study was to use pvlib PV to do calculations with the Sandia Module Database for cities around the world.
 After applying data analysis, the most "optimal" PV technolgy in each self-defined region was determined.
 The results were visualised in a Dash Python application.